 You may not take a leave of absence to attend another college.
 Regulations state that you must withdraw from your current school so as not to be dual-enrolled.
-If you plan to take classes elsewhere, you must fill out a Withdrawal Form rather than a Leave of Absence Form.
+If you plan to take classes elsewhere, you must fill out an Official University Withdrawal Form rather than a Leave of Absence Form.